iphyer/CS744_FocousIngestOpt/README.md

 Fix ResetNet18 and train ResetNet152 to fine tune the expensive parts of the neural network.

-Using this trained ResetNet152 to generate {Frame number, Catergory} pair result.Compare this pre-trained alignment results with the benchmark.
+Using this trained ResetNet152 to generate {Frame number, Catergory} pair result.
+Compare this pre-trained alignment results with the benchmark.

 ### Task5